hi-18-K/hi-18-K/README.md

 ### I am Khushi Agarwal.

 A 3rd year Undergrad student at IET Lucknow.
-I like learning new stuff be it technology, Science or astronomy.
+I like learning new stuff be it technology, Science or arts.

 #### Skills: